ZhijingEu/value-investing-tools/docs/Roadmap.md

 - Integrate optional display into orchestrator output
 - Document academic references and formulae in README
 - Unit-test sample tickers for consistency

+**Artifacts / Completion Criteria**
+- Component flags test: Synthetic two-period inputs that flip each of the 9 signals one by one; assert total equals sum of flags.
+- Docs note: Source references + any licenses in README section “Attribution”.

 ✅ **Output:** F-Score appears as optional reference panel alongside the Fundamentals summary.